For as long as retail has existed, it’s been evolving to fit the needs of consumers.

 Ecommerce Today: A Trillion Dollar Industry

-In 2020, global ecommerce sales are projected to top $4.13 trillion, an 18 percent increase from 2019.
-More than 2 billion people now regularly make ecommerce purchases worldwide, and mobile ecommerce has continued to grow — nearly 73 percent of ecommerce sales are expected to take place on mobile devices by 2021.
+In 2020, global ecommerce sales topped $4.13 trillion, an 18 percent increase from 2019.
+In 2021, more than 2 billion people regularly made ecommerce purchases worldwide, and mobile ecommerce has continued to grow — nearly 73 percent of total sales took place on mobile devices in 2021.
+I wonder what 2022 holds.

-Globally, around one-third of people now make an online purchase at least once per week.
-China remains the top ecommerce market in the world, followed by the U.S., the U.K., and Japan.
+Globally, around one-third of people now make an online purchase at least once per week and China remains the top ecommerce market in the world, followed by the U.S., the U.K., and Japan.
+Based on these trends, we can only expect more!

 Be Ready for Whatever the Future of Retail Brings with PIM